salman-abedin/bolt/README.md

 I hate xdg-open.
 Because...

--  First, it will only work on linux.
+1. it will only work on linux

--  Second, You have to modify two files in two different locations writing no less than 5 lines with root level shell scripting.
+2. Second, You have to modify two files in two different locations writing no less than 5 lines with root level shell scripting.
    I would much rather have you use a one liner like in my script and keep the overall script much more flexible.

+---

 ## Repos you might be interested in